tayjaybabee/aliaser/README.md

 `aliaser` provides a small metaclass and mixin that let you declare call-perfect aliases for methods.
-Apply the `@alias` decorator to a method to expose it under multiple names, or use `AliasMixin.add_alias` at runtime to add new aliases.
+Apply the `@alias` decorator to a method to expose it under multiple names, or use `Aliases.add_alias` at runtime to add new aliases.
 Importing the package automatically registers the `alias` decorator under `builtins` so it is always available.